caprica/jquery-orgchart/README.md

 NEW: 2015/02/20

 Add an "adjunct" node inside your list item, an adjunct can be used for example for an "Assistant to..." relationship on the chart.
-Using an adjunct is simple, just add an "<adjunct>" element to your list item.
+Using an adjunct is simple, just add an "&lt;adjunct&gt;" element to your list item.
 The adjunct element can contain HTML.

 Features
 --------